vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 The Yaw and Pitch values (after the adjustment of movable range for eyes) converted to Euler angle are applied to the LocalRotation of the leftEye and rightEye bones, respectively.

-##### BlendShape Type
+##### Expression Type

-The Yaw and Pitch values (after the adjustment of movable range for eyes) converted to BlendShape weights are applied to LookLeft, LookRight, LookDown, LookUp BlendShape, respectively.
+The Yaw and Pitch values (after the adjustment of movable range for eyes) converted to Expression weights are applied to LookLeft, LookRight, LookDown, LookUp Expression, respectively.

 #### LookAt Algorithm